 Thankfully, the British astronomer named Edward Kibblewhite solved this vexing star counting problem.
 He invented a method that made star surveys work easier and conducted faster by using computer analysis and laser pointers.
 In order to make the lasers work, Kibblewhite did not use the positive prints of the photographs taken by the telescopes; instead, he relied on the negatives.
 These negatives are said to bring out stars as black dots and the empty spaces as a white background, making it easier for a person and a laser to count the dots.

 Under a computerized manipulation device, the astronomer got a fine beam of helium-neon laser to perform a sweeping motion over the negative photograph.
 The white background on the negative reflects the light of the laser brightly, but the black dots that represent the stars reflected the light dimly.
 While the lasers are performing the sweeping procedure, the computers recorded not only the existence of the stars and their numbers but also the magnitude of the stars’ brightness based on how poor they reflect the light on the laser through the negative photograph.

-This technique of surveying has helped to take the number of stars discovered up to the end of the 20th century to 1 billion!
-No doubt there must be hundreds of times more stars in the cosmos and many of them such as whose light has not reached the Earth yet!
+This special technique of surveying stars has helped astronomers to determine the number of bright heavenly bodies in the visible space.
+In fact, the technique was so effective that the number of stars discovered up to the end of the 20th century came out as 1 billion!
+No doubt that there must be a hundred times more stars in the cosmos, and many of them may have reflected light that has not even reach the Earth yet!

 Star count (Wikipedia)